zorggn/love-asl/readme.md

 - `Source:getBufferVariance` added, with parameter `unit`, in either `samples`(samplepoints), `milliseconds`, or as a `percentage`; milliseconds being default.
 - `Source:setBufferVariance` added, with parameters `amount` and `unit`; in either `samples`(samplepoints), `milliseconds`, or as a `percentage`; milliseconds being default.
 Randomly varies the length of the buffer within its defined limits.

+- `Source:getBufferVarianceDistribution` added.
+- `Source:setBufferVarianceDistribution` added, with parameters `uniform` and `normal`, with the latter being default.

 - `Source:getMixMethod` added.
 - `Source:setMixMethod` added, with parameters `auto`, `linear`, `sqroot`, `cosine` and `noise`, with the first being default.
 It's best to leave this alone for most use-cases.